danyaberezun/danyaberezun.github.io/projects/index.md

 * OCanren/miniKanren profiler gathering information about relations calls
 * Dynamic compiler for OCanren
 * **OCanren search parallelization**.
 The crucial part of of any relational programming language is the search of answers.
 The goal of the project is to research and development of a suitable way to parallelize the search in order to speed it up.
+* Apply machine learning to the optimal order of conjuncts problem
 * Enrich [Haskell^{-1}](https://www-ps.informatik.uni-kiel.de/~fte/papers/Haskell-1.pdf) approach with miniKanren interleaving and compare with existing miniKanren implementations
 * Embed minikanren into mainstream language like Kotlin